Twyla Sketchley, B.C.S., Attorney

 Marisa Stidam, Paralegal

 Marisa has been with The Sketchley Law Firm since July of 2018.
 Marisa handles much of the firm’s Guardianship and Medicaid cases.
 She is an honor’s graduate of Tallahassee Community College with an Associate’s Degree in Paralegal Studies and Intro to Legal.
-She is currently getting her Bachelor’s Degree from St. Leo University in Criminal Justice.
+She is currently working towards her Bachelor’s Degree from St. Leo University in Criminal Justice.
 She is a mother of three and is active in the community.
 She has been active in the senior community for nearly ten years, by providing in home health care, and volunteering with the Alzheimer’s Project.
+Marisa is a member of the NALA Paralegal Association and the Tallahassee Network of Young Professionals.
 Marisa enjoys spending time with her children, crafting, and traveling.

 Tazara Weilhammer has been with The Sketchley Law Firm since August of 2020.
 Tazara handles many of the firm’s estate planning and exploitation cases.
-Tazara has a Bachelor’s of Arts in Creative Writing and a Bachelor’s of Science in Law Enforcement Intelligence from Florida State University.
+Tazara is a former law enforcement officer and has a Bachelor’s of Arts in Creative Writing and a Bachelor’s of Science in Law Enforcement Intelligence from Florida State University.
 Tazara is also a graduate of Tallahassee Community College with an Associate’s Degree in Paralegal Studies.
 She is currently working on her Master’s Degree at Saint Leo University in Criminal Investigation and Legal Studies.
 Once finished with her Master’s, she plans to attend law school.
-Tazara is a reserve deputy with a local Sheriff’s Office and volunteers her time serving the local community.
+Tazara is a reserve deputy with a local Sheriff’s Office and volunteers her time serving the local community as a deputy and a youth soccer coach.
+She is a member of the NALA Paralegal Association, the Big Bend Chapter of the Paralegal Association of Florida and the Tallahassee Network of Young Professionals.
 Tazara has two adorable children and a goofy German Shepard.
 In her spare time, she likes to spend time with her children, read, and go to the gym.

 Momoko Schultz has been with The Sketchley Law Firm since November of 2021.
 Momoko holds a Bachelor’s of Law from Akita Keiho University in Akita, Japan.
 Previously, she worked as a teacher in private Japanese schools around the United States and Canada.
 After she and her husband settled in Tallahassee, she started to volunteer at a local middle school teaching children math and grading papers for their staff.
 Momoko is interested in American Law and loves to try new things.
 She makes fresh sushi on her weekends off and her hobbies include trying and eating international foods, riding her bike along Florida’s nature trails, and relaxing with yoga!
 Momoko is new to Tallahassee and is excited to meet new people!